 Lansing Lugnuts Baseball Game

 The Lansing Lugnuts are Lansing’s own minor league baseball team, and we’ll go to a game and cheer them on!
 Experience the traditional American sport of baseball, eat hot dogs at the ball park, and try to get a picture with the Lugnuts’ mascot “Big Lug”.
-Before we go to the game, our interns will lead you in a game of kickball to help you understand the basics of baseball.

 Graduation Ceremony